bitecodes/rest-api-generator-bundle/README.md

 # Rest Api Bundle

-Create a Rest-API for a CRUD application.
+An easy way to provide a restful API with CRUD endpoints.

 ## Install